 - “Implied Consent” Laws

 In reality, police stop drivers for suspected drunk driving.
-Alternatively, they stop people for traffic infractions.
+Or they stop people for traffic infractions.
 If the drivers’ behaviors suggest impairment, the officers investigate them for possible drunk driving.

 I. The Stop